ChrisEssery/group-project/Portfolio/Background.md

 There are several public health concerns linked to loneliness and isolation.
 First, health issues.
 Second, mental health issues with increased levels of negative emotions such as anxiety and depression.
 Third, cognitive decline?
 Find some references to back these claims up.

 ## State of the art survey
-TO DO: Edit this section
+TO DO: Edit this section.

 We now turn to a state of the art survey.
 After reviewing the state of the art technologies used we discovered that...

 Digital games have proven to be a very useful tool for helping the older population with social, emotional and cognitive benefits.
 Provide references.